Snickerdoodle Zucchini Bread

 Instructions

 - Preheat the oven to 350°F (175°C).
-Grease a loaf pan with butter or non-stick cooking spray.
+Grease a 9×5-inch loaf pan with nonstick cooking spray or butter, or line it with parchment paper.

-- Grate the zucchini using a box grater or food processor.
-Fold the grated zucchini into the batter until evenly distributed.
+- Fold the shredded zucchini into the batter until evenly distributed.

-- Pour half of the batter into the greased loaf pan.
-Spread it out evenly with a spoon or spatula.
-Sprinkle half of the cinnamon-sugar mixture over the batter in the pan.
+- Spread half of the batter evenly into the prepared loaf pan.
+Sprinkle half of the cinnamon sugar mixture over the batter.

 Nutrition